-A collection of bitter, sweet, and umami molecules was curated using information from the ChemTastesDB database [29], and the datasets made available by Tuwani and co-workers [21].
-Both the datasets include tastants from multiple repositories and earlier works on data-based modeling, the details of which can be found in the respective papers [18, 25].
+A collection of bitter, sweet, and umami molecules was curated using information from the ChemTastesDB database [36], the datasets made available by Tuwani and co-workers [16], and the UMP442 database (available https://github.com/Shoombuatong/Datasetat Code/tree/master/iUmami).
+All three datasets include tastants from multiple repositories and earlier works on data-based modeling, the details of which can be found in the respective papers.
 ChemTastesDB has 2944 verified tastants, both organic and inorganic, belonging to nine classes, including the five basic tastes and four additional categories, namely tasteless, multitaste, non-sweet, and miscellaneous.
-We extracted only the canonical simplified molecular input line entry system (SMILES) representations and the corresponding taste labels of sweet, bitter, and umami compounds from the database.
+We extracted the canonical simplified molecular input line entry system (SMILES) representations and the corresponding taste labels of sweet, bitter, and umami compounds from the database.
 Similarly, the sweet and bitter molecules used by Tuwani et al. to build the BitterSweet models were obtained.
-The two sets of canonical SMILES were merged, and the duplicates were removed to create our initial raw tastant database.
-It contained 1966 bitter molecules, 2091 sweet molecules, and 98 umami molecules, making up a total of 4155 tastants.
+The UMP442 database contains the sequence information of 140 umami and 302 non-umami peptides.
+We obtained the umami peptides and converted the sequences into SMILES representation using the cheminformatics tool RDKit.
+The three sets of canonical SMILES were merged and standardized, and the duplicates were removed to create our initial raw tastant database.
+For some of the molecules, RDKit could not generate descriptors, and hence they were dropped.
+The final database contained 1466 bitter molecules, 1764 sweet molecules, and 238 umami molecules, making up a total of 3468 tastants.
+For practical applications of multiclass classification models, a control set comprising of molecules that exhibit neither of the three taste qualities is required.
+We prepared this control set using the salty, sour, and tasteless entries in ChemTastesDB, which made up a total of 238 molecules.
+Henceforth, all analysis and model development are performed using the 3706 SMILES strings belonging to four classes - bitter, sweet, umami, and control.